 Soon our three patients were wheeled into our unit on our special ICU beds from the Operating Room.
 Each patient had several doctors working on them at one time.

 Because of smoke and chemical inhalation the traumatized airways would swell from inflammation preventing breathing.
-So one doctor stood at each patient’s head, performing a tracheotomy, cutting into the trachea just below the larynx (or voice box) to keep the airways open and inserting, the airway tubing to give access to the care the patients would need.
+So one doctor stood at each patient’s head, performing a tracheotomy, cutting into the trachea just below the larynx (or voice box) to keep the airways open and inserting, the airway tubing to give access to the oxygen and care the patients would need.